Wend4r/mms-server_steam_account/README.md

 ## Server Steam Account

- MetaMod:Source plugin for Source 2 that authorizes a game server account by `+sv_setsteamaccount` command line parameter (it can also be used in autoexec configs).
+ MetaMod:Source plugin for Source 2 that authorizes a game server account by `+sv_setsteamaccount` command line parameter or autoexec command.

 ### Prerequisites
  * [hl2sdk](https://github.com/alliedmodders/hl2sdk) of the game you plan on writing plugin for (the current plugin build scripts allows only for 1 sdk and 1 platform at a time!);